objectiv/objectiv.io/docs/docs/modeling/bach/api-reference/DataFrame/bach.DataFrame.get_all_variable_usage.md

 * dtype: dtype

-* value: value that is currently set in self.variables, or None if there is no value
+* value: value that is currently set in `self.variables`, or None if there is no value

 * ref_path: If the variable is used in an already materialized part of the DataFrame, i.e.